elkmire/TNC-Module/README.md

 2. Select your file
 3. Enter password

-## TNC Module Credential Generator

-The GEN button provides secure random credential generation that meets the TNC module's requirements while ensuring high entropy:

-## Passphrase Generation
-- Creates a 30-character string (~178 bits of entropy)
-- Uses a mix of:
-  - Uppercase letters (A-Z)
-  - Lowercase letters (a-z)
-  - Numbers (0-9)
-- Guarantees at least one character from each required type
-- Final string is randomly shuffled to prevent patterns

-## Key Generation
-- Creates a 64-character string (~384 bits of entropy)
-- Uses a mix of:
-  - Uppercase letters (A-Z)
-  - Lowercase letters (a-z)
-  - Numbers (0-9)
-  - Special characters (!@#$%^&*()_+-=[]{}|;:,.<>?)
-- Guarantees at least one character from each required type
-- Final string is randomly shuffled to prevent patterns

-## Security Features
-- Uses the Web Crypto API's `crypto.getRandomValues()` for cryptographically secure random number generation
-- Combined entropy exceeds 512 bits (passphrase + key = ~562 bits)
-- Meets all TNC module validation requirements for both fields
-- Automatically triggers input validation after generation

-The generated credentials can be immediately used for encryption/decryption or saved to a credential file.

 ## Manual Entry Security Tips
 - Quality over quantity: Mix uppercase, lowercase, and numbers in passphrase
 - Use special characters in your key